tanzimelahi/BallProject/README.md

 - Tanzim and Vincent worked together on coding isTouchable() and the Collideable interface.

 ## 05-08-19
 - Vincent was absent for a choral trip and was not able to do work.
-Tanzim...
+Tanzim tried working on some weird isTouching function for ball,failed miserably.

 ## 05-09-19
 - Tanzim was out sick, and was not able to do work.
 Vincent wrote a weird sinusoidal motion type of ball.